-11.2 Hospitalisation in residential aged care
+11.2Hospitalisation in residential aged care

-Many emergency department presentations are avoidable if care recipients have timely access to appropriate care.
+Many emergency department presentations and admissions to hospital are avoidable if care recipients have timely access to appropriate care.
 Excessive transfers to hospital may indicate poor care quality and access.
-The number of emergency department presentations provides a reliable indication of inappropriate hospitalisation.

 Hospitalisation is recognised as an important and necessary channel of care, including for older Australians.
-Aged care services should never avoid or prevent hospital transfer or emergency department presentation if it is required.
+Aged care services should never avoid or prevent hospital transfer or emergency department presentation if it is required.165

 To support quality of care, it is important to identify and monitor emergency department presentations that could be avoided with appropriate care.
-There are two circumstances that give rise to inappropriate hospitalisations:
+There are two circumstances that give rise to inappropriate hospitalisations: 166